 I nod, unable or unwilling to lie about that fact.
 “I do, but it’s a year, Spence, just a year.”
 I shrug.
 “It doesn’t matter.”
 I gesture to the house.
 “They matter because there’s a future with them.
 There isn’t one with me.”

 And my own words resound inside of me, giving me new understanding of just what it means to live and die, to love unselfishly.
 It only helps to strengthen my resolve to leave her happy and healthy, to stop fucking things up for her.
-I swear she’s so mad that she’s going to slap me, but I can’t seem to move even as she gets intimidatingly closer to me like a towering angel of destruction.
+I swear she’s so mad that she’s going to slap me, but I can’t seem to move, even as she towers over me like an angel of destruction.

 “You listen to me, Ashley Davies; just because you had a sickness doesn’t mean that you don’t have a future.
 And even if you were currently sick, which you’re not, you’d still matter to me.”